 Last but not least, you shouldn’t miss the Agha Bozorg Mosque, the most important islamic monument in Kashan.
 I won’t go into the architectural details of the mosque (because frankly I am not that good at it), but I will just say that I loved it.
 Of course it doesn’t have the spectacular impact of Esfahan’s mosque, but the perfect symmetry, the beautiful blue decorations on the sandy stones, the central courtyard, all of this was really beautiful!

 Did you know ? : On the main wooden gate, there is as many metal nails as there is verses in the Koran.
 Now you know !

 Agha Bozorg Mosque

-Where to stay, east and shop in kashan ?
+Where to stay, eat and shop in Kashan ?

 – Saraye Ameriha Boutique Hotel: We were lucky to stay at this amazing historical house.
 The rooms are vast and comfortable, the service is attentive and the whole place is an architectural wonder.
 It is also ideally located to visit all the main Kashan attractions.

 Food is very good and the 2 restaurants are open to non staying guests.
 You should probably consider making a reservation ahead.

 Take a look at their carpet shop in the basement whilst you are there

 – Mr. Coffee is a mini coffee shop just next to Saraye Ameriha Boutique hotel.
 Ideal to grab a coffee, a fresh orange juice and a piece of home made cake.